-Taking time out?
+Take time out?
 I must be joking.
 Everyone is busy these days, desperately trying to multi-task and keep all the balls in the air.
-The experience of working from home during the lockdowns of 2020 and 2021 has blurred the lines between home and work.
-Also the excitement and novelty of actually being able to go places and do things has led to a lot of over-scheduling.
+The experience of working from home during the lockdowns of 2020 and 2021 has so blurred the lines between home and work that many of us still find it difficult to create any kind of balance.
+FOMO – fear of missing out – is at an all time high and the excitement and novelty of finally being able to go places and do things has led to a lot of over-scheduling.

 Busy Doesn’t Equal Important